Helping Get the Kinks out of Home Health Prospective Payments

 - We developed potentially large-scale payment methodology changes to align payment with patient needs and address the system’s perverse payment incentives and vulnerabilities

 Changes in the complex prospective payment system (PPS) for home health agencies (HHAs) may have led to HHA behavior changes that thwarted the modifications’ goals.
-As a result, the Centers for Disease Control and Prevention (CDC) wanted an assessment of the PPS and options for addressing potentially perverse incentives.
+As a result, the Centers for Medicare & Medicaid Services (CMS) wanted an assessment of the PPS and options for addressing potentially perverse incentives.
 The current system has the potential for variability in profitability across the 153 home health resource groups (HHRGs), the basis for payment.
 It may rely too much on therapy utilization variables.
 Payments for episodes with no therapy services may be too low.

 Abt conducted several empirical analyses: